Arannamoy-Mondal/CSE-202/README.md

 # Set up javafx
 # Help -> Eclipse User Storage -> Eclipse Market Place -> Search -> e(fx)clipse install

 # If FXML file not create, then " Install new software " and add software.
 Links ( N.B.
 Please check the link is it vulnerable or not?
-You can simply chcek it by virus total. ):
+You can simply chcek it by virus total.
+Do it at own risk. ):
 ```txt
 https://download.eclipse.org/justj/?file=efxclipse/updates-nightly/site
 ```